mborgerson/wiki-export/wiki/Xtf.md

 later create the [Convection fonts used on the Xbox 360](https://www.fonts.com/font/microsoft/convection).

-Each font contain 7365 glyphs each.
+Each font contain 7365 glyphs.

 ### Xbox.xtf